gke/OpenPilot-RTH/README.md

-OpenPilot RTH for CC and CC3D Boards
+Return Home (RTH) for OpenPilot CC and CC3D Boards
 =============================================

 The files contained in this repository restore RTH, or more correctly turn to home (TTH), for the CC & CC3D boards.